TGeorgeLearning/CHIME/README.md

 # CHIME: A Constrained Harmonic Inductive Bias for Melody Extraction

+---

+To view the demo page for CHIME, which consists of synthesized melody predictions of CHIME and competing models, along with the ground truth audio, please visit https://tgeorgelearning.github.io/

+---

 CHIME is a **C**onstrained **H**armonic **I**nductive bias towards exploiting harmonic patterns for **M**elody **E**xtraction.
 CHIME consists of two modules designed for pitch and voicing, where the predicted pitch distribution is provided as an additional input to the voicing module to aid in voicing estimation.

 <p align='center'>